Aubert Pallascio

 Aubert Pallascio (August 19, 1937 – July 5, 2020) was a Canadian actor.
 Pallascio trained at the CNSAD and for a period of time worked under the pseudonym Luis Aubert.
 He has performed on the stages of the Théâtre du Nouveau Monde, Théâtre du Rideau Vert, Théâtre Denise-Pelletier, Trident and Théâtre Jean-Duceppe among others.
 His notable television credits include roles in Terre humaine, Le parc des Braves, L'Héritage and Omertà.
 Pallascio portrayed the Canadian Prime Minister in the 1980 film The Kidnapping of the President.
 He was nominated in 1996 for a Genie Award for Best Performance by an Actor in a Supporting Role for his role in Black List (Liste noire).

 Death

-He died on July 5, 2020 at the age of 82 in Montreal after a battle with cancer.
+He died on July 5, 2020, at the age of 82 in Montreal from cancer.